Steckdoose4711/powerberry/README.md

-# PowerBerry
+# 🔌🍇 PowerBerry

 Measures the current consumption of your house with a Raspberry Pi and visualizes it on a Grafana dashboard.

-## Raspberry Pi Development
+## 🍓 Raspberry Pi Deployment

-Simply spin-up all the containers with

-    docker-compose up  -d

-If you made changes and want to re-build the containers, run
+Let compose do the work

-    docker-compose up --build --force-recreate -d
+    docker-compose -f docker-compose.prod.yml up -d --build

-And stop them again with
+Check the logs with

+    docker-compose logs -f

+Undeploy all containers with

     docker-compose down

-## Local Development
+## 👩‍💻 Local Development

-You can build and run the individual images manually

-    cd ./powerberry-app
-    docker build -t powerberry-app .

-    cd ./powerberry-dsp
-    docker build -t powerberry-dsp .

-Run the individual images

-    docker run -it -d --name powerberry-app powerberry-app docker run -it -d --name powerberry-dsp powerberry-dsp
+Likewise, let compose bootstrap a development environment

+    docker-compose up -d --build

+This will [bind-mount](https://docs.docker.com/storage/bind-mounts/) `./powerberry-app` and `./powerberry-dsp` into the respective containers.
+Moreover, a DSP container with a C++ toolchain is used without the app being compiled and run yet.

+- Use the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to attach to one of the running containers
-### Attaching to the dev container
+- Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) or [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension once attached to the container

-For the DSP you can attach to the dev container (replace `$APP_PATH` with the path to `powerberry-dsp`)

-    cd ./powerberry-dsp
-    docker build -t powerberry-dsp-dev -f Dockerfile.dev . docker run -it -d --name powerberry-dsp-dev -v $APP_PATH:/app powerberry-dsp-dev

-On Windows, you can use the following command from the repository root

-    docker run -it -d --name powerberry-dsp-dev -v %cd%\powerberry-dsp:/app powerberry-dsp-dev

-Use "Attach to running container", install the C++ extension, and start coding.

-You can remove the container again with

-    docker rm -f powerberry-dsp-dev

-### Running a local redis server

-To quickly test a Redis server, you can run a local server

-    docker run -d -p 6379:6379 --name redis redis:6-alpine
+- Use the existing `launch.json` configurations to run and debug the apps